wictorwilen/Microsoft-teams-docs/teams/composeextensions.md

 },
 ```

 The `id` value is guaranteed to be that of the authenticated Teams user.
 It can be used as a key to look up credentials or any cached state in your service.
-In addition, each request contains the user’s Azure Active Directory tenant ID, which can be used to identify the user’s organization.
+In addition, each request contains the Azure Active Directory tenant ID of the user, which can be used to identify the user’s organization.
 If applicable, the request also contains the team and channel IDs from which the request originated.

 ## Authentication